You May Have Unclaimed Money Out There. I Did.

 Before you dismiss the idea that you may have money just sitting around, realize it’s more common than you think.

-If you know you have money you’re neglecting, now is the time to reign in those funds and find ways to put that money to better use.
+If you know you have money you’re neglecting, it’s time to reign in those funds and find ways to put that money to better use.

 If you aren’t sure, there are resources to help you figure it out.